 Lasting 10 days, the festival features events such as A Taste of Mackinac Culinary Event, Mackinac Island Dog and Pony Show, and The Lilac Festival Grand Parade.
 Side events like the Lilac Festival Run/Walk and the Michigan Cornhole Tournament are also popular with festivalgoers.
 Make sure to book your stay ahead of time as this one tends to fill quickly.

 View this post on Instagram

 Mackinac Island Fudge Festival

 The three-day event features contests, demonstrations, scavenger hunts, and a whole lot of fudge.
-The end of August belongs to the fudge each year on Mackinac Island!
+The end of August belongs to the fudge each year on the island!

 Horse-drawn Carriages and Bikes over Cars

 A change of pace, the bike and horse culture suits the narrow roads of Mackinac Island and promotes an active adventure.
-Be sure to plan out your bike rental at the start of the day (or bring your own!) because Mackinac Island limits the amount of bikes businesses can rent to keep traffic flowing smoothly.
+Be sure to plan out your bike rental at the start of the day (or bring your own!) because the island limits the amount of bikes businesses can rent to keep traffic flowing smoothly.

 Staying on the Upper Peninsula

-If you want to stay near Mackinac Island while keeping your vehicular freedom, choose one of our nearby cabins and cottages!
+If you want to stay near the “Jewel of the Great Lakes” while keeping your vehicular freedom, choose one of our nearby cabins and cottages!
 The Upper Peninsula is the perfect place to get away from the hustle and bustle of life while exploring a new part of the country/state!
 Whether you’re a regular vacationer to the UP or a first-timer, we have the perfect vacation rental for you!